ArduPilot/ardupilot_wiki/dev/source/docs/extended-kalman-filter.rst

 ----------------

 This noise controls the growth of estimated error due to accelerometer measurement errors excluding bias.
-Increasing it makes the flter trust the accelerometer measurements less and other measurements more.
+Increasing it makes the filter trust the accelerometer measurements less and other measurements more.

 .. _extended-kalman-filter_ekf_alt_noise: